DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Experiments

-\paragraph{Results.} Table~\ref{tab:reconeval} presents the quantitative comparisons between DSG-Net and the baseline methods.
-Our method performs the best on the geometry metrics, indicating that DSG-Net captures better shape geometry.
-We also beats IM-Net, BSP-Net, and SDM-Net on the structure metric by significantly large margins, while achieving comparable performance to StructureNet.
-We observe that StructureNet achieves slightly better HierInsSeg score since it tends to generate parts that are more disconnected as shown in Figure~\ref{fig:comparison2} (e), which is beneficial to make the part structure clearer but is detrimental to the overall shape geometric appearance.
+\paragraph{Results.} Table~\ref{tab:reconeval} presents the quantitative comparisons between DSG-Net and the alternative methods.
+Our method performs the best on the geometry metrics, indicating that DSG-Net captures better shape geometry. \yjr{ Our DSG-Net also outperforms IM-Net, BSP-Net, and SDM-Net on the structure metric by significantly large margins, while achieving slightly better performance than StructureNet thanks to our cycled disentanglement. } We observe that StructureNet achieves a comparable HierInsSeg score since it tends to generate parts that are more disconnected as shown in Figure~\ref{fig:comparison2} (e), which is beneficial to make the part structure clearer but is detrimental to the overall shape geometric appearance.
 Figure~\ref{fig:comparison2} presents the qualitative comparison to the baseline methods.
 It is clear to obverse that IM-Net, BSP-Net and SDM-Net fail to generate complicated shape structures, while our method can successfully capture these complex shape structures.
 Compared with StructureNet, we reconstruct the shape geometry more accurately.

-\yjr{ We also find that DSG-Net achieves better geometric accuracy than the ablated version SN + Mesh while having comparable performance on the structure side.
-While both methods demonstrate strong performance for shape reconstruction, we still observe that our final version achieves more accurate reconstruction regarding some part geometric details (see Figure~\ref{fig:abla_sn_mesh} caption for more details), which explains the performance boost in terms of the geometric scores in Table~\ref{tab:reconeval}.
-Also, by learning the disentangled shape geometry and structure spaces, DSG-Net enables novel controllable shape manipulation applications that explicitly disentangle the geometry and structure control, as we will show later, while the ablated version SN + Mesh cannot accomplish these. }

-\paragraph{Disentangled Shape Reconstruction} Our methods learn two disentangled latent manifolds (structure and geometry) for shape representations, which opens up new possibilities for controllable shape editing and re-synthesis tasks.
-Given two input shapes, one can push the two shapes through our structure and geometry VAE encoders and obtains the structure and geometry features for both shapes.
-Then, by re-combining the structure code of one shape and the geometry code of the other shape, DSG-Net is able to re-synthesize a novel shape that follows the structure of the first shape and the geometry of the second shape.

-\yj{ Figure~\ref{fig:decouple_chair} shows a set of qualitative results on the PartNet dataset (Cabinet and Table).
-The shapes in each row share the same geometry code while the shapes in every column have the same structure feature.
-Here, the top left and bottom right shapes are the inputs.
-The remaining shapes are generated with our DSG-Net, where in each row, the structure of the shapes is interpolated while keeping the geometry factor unchanged, whereas in each column, the geometry is interpolated while retaining the structure.
-The figure demonstrates that out method is able to re-synthesize novel shapes with pairs of geometry and structure configurations.